BEST FOR BANK OF AMERICA LOYALISTS

 Maintaining an eligible Bank of America business checking account and an average daily balance of at least $20,000 across your qualifying Bank of America business deposit and/or Merrill business investment accounts can magnify your rewards based on the following status tiers:

-Although they’re not very actively valuable, you and your employees are protected when using them for auto rental insurance, emergency ticket replacement, lost-luggage assistance, legal and medical referrals while traveling and up to $100,000 in travel accident insurance.
+Although they’re not very actively valuable, you and your employees are protected when using these services for auto rental insurance, emergency ticket replacement, lost-luggage assistance, legal and medical referrals while traveling and up to $100,000 in travel accident insurance.

-Fortunately, the card’s 0% intro purchase APR will keep interest at bay for your first 9 billing cycles, but you’ll take on a 12.49% to 22.49% (variable) APR afterward.
-Even still, that’s well below the current average credit card rate and makes this a surprisingly low-interest card for a business.
+Fortunately, the card’s 0 percent intro purchase APR will keep interest at bay for your first 9 billing cycles, but you’ll take on a 16.49 percent to 26.49 percent variable APR afterward.
+Even still, that’s well below the current average credit card rate and makes this card a surprisingly low-interest option for a business.
 The downside is that there is no intro balance transfer APR (which isn’t too common for business cards anyway), so you’ll tackle the full APR and a 4 percent ($10 minimum) balance transfer fee if you decide to transfer to Bank of America.

 Although the Spark Cash Plus has better spending power and more rewards potential, the more accessible Business Advantage Unlimited Cash is a wiser pick for smaller businesses that don’t spend enough to take advantage of these selling points.
 Startups may also prefer the Business Advantage Unlimited Cash because a charge card doesn’t allow you to carry a balance if you’re in a pinch.
 Plus, charge cards aren’t as effective for building your business credit, considering you don’t have a revolving credit line.